- Yeast infections are as common for dogs as for us humans, and can be caused by poor diet or abnormal immune system activity.

 - 1 pound of frozen vegetables

 You may be surprised to hear I included garlic in this homemade dog food recipe.
-Some pet parents mistakenly think garlic is toxic to dogs.
+Like some pet parents, you may think garlic is toxic to dogs.
+While experts disagree on whether or not that’s true, the reality is that plenty of dog owners have been feeding their dogs garlic without ill effects, and it’s a fairly common ingredient in commercial dog food.

 Garlic is only toxic to dogs in large amounts.
 Small amounts are highly beneficial to dogs.
-Garlic is a natural anti-fungal and anti-bacterial.
-Garlic is also a powerful natural antibiotic for dogs.
+Garlic is a powerful natural antibiotic for dogs, able to perform well as an antifungal, antibacterial, and anti-parasite agent.

 You should cook the ingredients for about six hours on low.
 Do not add the frozen vegetables until the last 30 minutes.
 Allow the dog food to cool completely before serving your dog.